Hike to Wedding Cake Rock From Bundeena

 Note that the extra bit to Marley Head is optional, but we recommend going there because the views are fantastic.

-Map and route of the Wedding Cake Rock walking track
+Map of the Wedding Cake Rock walking track

 1. The Balconies